 What is the Timeframe for an Illinois Foreclosure?

+So, how long does foreclosure take in Illinois?
+The answer is not straightforward.
 As with any court action, the length of time to obtain court resolution in a lawsuit is dependent on many factors, including the court’s schedule and volume of cases.
 However, the timeframe for an Illinois Mortgage Foreclosure is estimated to be 12 to 18 months.
 Of course, whenever there is a surge in filings, that time frame can easily increase.

 Foreclosure and Bankruptcy?